 06 of 07

 A Whimsical Tree House in Atlanta

 This whimsical tree house is just one in a suite of three you can rent in Atlanta, Georgia from Peter Bahouth.
 He's the former executive director of Greenpeace and the current executive director of the U.S. Climate Action Network.
-What blows my mind is that theses enchanting treetop dwellings are in a tranquil setting a few minutes from downtown.
-To learn more visit airbnb.com.Continue to 7 of 7 below.
+What blows my mind is that theses enchanting treetop dwellings are in a tranquil setting a few minutes from downtown that is available on airbnb.com.Continue to 7 of 7 below.

 07 of 07

 The tree house shown here is called the HemLoft.
-It was a 200 square foot secret hideaway built by Joel Allen on public land in Whistler, Canada.
+It was a 200-square-foot secret hideaway built by Joel Allen on public land in Whistler, Canada.
 The self-taught carpenter constructed his tiny nest in 2011 mostly out of materials he sourced on Craigslist.
 Unfortunately, when news about this hidden gem went public, Joel had to find the egg-shaped dwelling a new home and owner.
 He did this fittingly through Craigslist.
-You can learn more here.